Introduction to the "second quantization" formalism for non-relativistic quantum mechanics: A possible substitution for Sections 6.7 and 6.8 of Feynman's "Statistical Mechanics": Wave functions of many particles

 \section{Wave functions of many particles}

+As a preliminary, we discuss the description of many-particle states in quantum systems in terms of wave functions.
+Although most of the material in this section is standard and covered in elementary quantum mechanics courses, we present a detailed and careful discussion of the symmetry of wave functions for indistinguishable particles.

-\paragraph*{Single particle} We start by recalling the standard quantum mechanical description of a single particle, such as an electron or an atom.
-A state (at an instantaneous moment) of a particle in the three dimensional space is described by a wave function $\phr$, which is a complex valued function of the position $\bsr=(x,y,z)\in\Rt$.
+\paragraph*{Single particle} We start by recalling the standard quantum mechanical description of a single particle, such as an electron or an atomic nucleus.
+A state (at an instantaneous moment) of a particle in the three-dimensional space is described by a wave function $\phr$, which is a complex-valued function of the position $\bsr=(x,y,z)\in\Rt$.
 The wave function $\phr$ satisfies the condition of square integrability: \eq \idr\,|\phr|^2<\infty \lb{si} \en We denote by $\hilb$ the set of all wave functions satisfying \rlb{si}, and call it the single-particle Hilbert space.
 Recall that the function which is identically 0 is contained in $\hilb$, but does not describe any physical state.

 Let us use ``mathematicians' notation'' and denote the whole wave function $\phr$ (where $\bsr$ runs over the whole space $\Rt$) as $\bsph$.
 (We shall reserve the bra-ket notation for the Fock space description.)
-For two wave functions $\bsph,\bspsi\in\hilb$, we define their inner product by \eq \sbkt{\bsph,\bspsi}:=\idr\,\{\phr\}^*\,\psi(\bsr). \en The norm of a state $\bsph\in\hilb$ is defined as $\snorm{\bsph}:=\sqrt{\sbkt{\bsph,\bsph}}$.
+For two wave functions $\bsph,\bspsi\in\hilb$, we define their inner product by \eq \sbkt{\bsph,\bspsi}\coloneqq{}\idr\,\{\phr\}^*\,\psi(\bsr). \en The norm of a state $\bsph\in\hilb$ is defined as $\snorm{\bsph}\coloneqq{}\sqrt{\sbkt{\bsph,\bsph}}$.

 \paragraph*{Distinguishable particles} Before dealing with indistinguishable particles, we consider a system of mutually distinguishable particles.